dsccommunity/SqlServerDsc/CONTRIBUTING.md

 AppVeyor is the platform where the tests is run when sending in a Pull Request (PR).
 All tests are run on a clean AppVeyor build worker for each push to the Pull Request (PR).
 The tests that are run on the build worker are common tests, unit tests and integration tests (with some limitations).

+### Documentation with Markdown

+If using Visual Studio Code to edit Markdown files it can be a good idea to install the markdownlint extension.
+It will help to do style checking.
+The file [.markdownlint.json](/.markdownlint.json) is prepared with a default set of rules which will automatically be used by the extension.